发布过程

 Run

-cmrel publish
+cmrel publish:-

 Do a

-dry-run to ensure that all the staged resources are valid.
-Run the following command:# Must be run from the "cert-manager/release" repo folder. cmrel publish --release-name "$RELEASE_VERSION"
+cmrel publishdry-run to ensure that all the staged resources are valid.
+Run the following command:# Must be run from the "cert-manager/release" repo folder. cmrel publish --release-name "$RELEASE_VERSION"You can view the progress by clicking the Google Cloud Build URL in the output of this command.

 -